Volcanoes and Haciendas (Quilotoa)

 - Lightweight fleece or jumper

-- Warm polar fleece or equivalent (plus a spare in case one gets wet)
+- Warm fleece or jumper (plus a spare in case one gets wet)

-- Waterproof jacket - rain can be difficult to predict and it's better to be prepared.
+- Waterproof jacket - rain can be difficult to predict and it's better to be prepared

 Legs